Here are the youngest players to reach Majors with Rays

-Franco won’t be the youngest player to take the field in a Tampa Bay uniform, either.
-Here’s a look at the earliest debuts, by age, in franchise history.
+Caminero wasn’t the youngest player to take the field in a Tampa Bay uniform, though.
+Here’s a look at the earliest debuts, by age, in franchise history:

 Debut: Aug.
 2, 2004

 Tampa Bay called up Upton and gave him his first start on Aug.
-2, 2004, a 6-3 loss against Boston.
+2, 2004, a 6-3 loss against Boston at Tropicana Field.
 And how’s this for a first assignment?
 He made his debut as the designated hitter against knuckleballer Tim Wakefield.
 Batting ninth, Upton went 1-for-3 with a walk and a strikeout.

-“I’m just happy I hit the ball,” Upton told the St. Petersburg Times after his first game, during which he wore No. 35.
+“I’m just happy I hit the ball,” Upton told the St. Petersburg Times after the game.

 Eventually known as a center fielder, Upton spent most of his first 45 games in the Majors playing shortstop and third base while mixing in time as the DH and making one start in left field.
-He played a full season for Triple-A Durham in 2005 then returned in '06 as a third baseman, split the ’07 season between center field and second base then moved to center full-time for the Rays in ’08.
+He played a full season for Triple-A Durham in 2005 and then returned in '06 as a third baseman.
+Upton split the ’07 season between center field and second base and then moved to center full time in '08.

 Debut: Aug.
 1, 2003

-A 34th-round Draft pick in 2001 out of Crescent City Baptist High School (Harahan, La.), the right-hander put together a 2.26 ERA in Class A during his pro debut in ’02, breezed through Class A Advanced the next year, made three dominant starts for Double-A Orlando and arrived in the Majors to pitch 2 1/3 innings out of Tampa Bay’s bullpen against Kansas City on Aug.
-1, 2003.
+A 34th-round Draft pick in 2001 out of Crescent City Baptist High School in Harahan, La., the right-hander put together a 2.26 ERA in Single-A during his first pro season in '02.
+He breezed through High-A the next year, made three dominant starts for Double-A Orlando and arrived in the Majors to pitch 2 1/3 innings out of Tampa Bay’s bullpen at Kansas City in his MLB debut.

 Gaudin began his 11-year big league career by going 3-2 with a 4.25 ERA in 41 outings over two seasons with the Devil Rays.
 On Dec.
 12, 2004, they traded him to the Blue Jays for a 27-year-old catcher by the name of Kevin Cash.